NotNightSky/ViperX/README.md

 # Project on Hold

-currently the project has been kept on hols as the builds no longer seem to work
+currently the project has been kept on hold as the newer builds no longer seem to work and there is a likelihood that the project will be rewritten from scratch

 # ViperX